 The Structure of an Email

-Writing an email may seem like a simple task, but it is important to follow the proper structure to ensure your message is clear and professional.
-In this section, we will cover the essential components of an email, including the subject line, salutation, email body, closing, and signature.
+Writing an email may seem simple, but it is important to follow a proper structure to ensure your message is clear and professional.

 Subject Line